 There are many moving pieces taking place behind the scenes on social media platforms that can make or break your organic social campaign.
 One is selecting the right social platform for the campaign to run on.
 Each platform has a unique audience and purpose.
 It is essential for marketing teams to choose the best channel depending on the goal of the organic social campaign.
 That’s where we, as a digital marketing agency, come in!

 We can decipher the marketing needs of your organization and support teams by determining the best placement for your organic content and social campaigns.
-In this post, we’ll discuss three things to consider when building your overall marketing strategy and role your organic social media strategy plays within that, so that you can increase engagement and reach your target audience.
+In this post about choosing the right social media platform, we’ll discuss three things to consider when building your overall marketing strategy and role your organic social media strategy plays within that, so that you can increase engagement and reach your target audience.

 Before we dive into the tips and tricks of the trade, it’s important to understand each social media platform and its purpose.
 LinkedIn is used primarily for making professional connections while Facebook is primarily used for making more personal connections.
 Instagram is the number one photo sharing platform and is great for forming bonds through visuals and aesthetics.
 TikTok on the other hand, is a rapidly growing educational yet humorous video entertainment platform – a GenZ favorite!
 Lastly, Twitter is great for rapid news sharing.

 Now that we understand the point of each social platform, let’s discuss three things you should keep in mind when deciding which is best for an organic campaign.

 Understanding the social media marketing goals of your brand, and the level engagement you’re looking for, will play a big role in determining which social channel is the best avenue for your campaign.
 Always question whether your social posts are tied back to your overall marketing strategy.